 - Brand offers a two-year warranty

 - Loud and noisy when in use

 Quiet motors and great suction power make this range hood popular among buyers.
 Its stainless steel body is easy to install in almost any kitchen, and its LED lamps run on low energy to save power consumption.
-The range comes with oil trays and cups that make cleaning of the hood simple and easy.
+The quiet kitchen exhaust fan hood comes with oil trays and cups that make cleaning the hood simple and easy.
 Its three-speed setting allows you to determine how the range functions.